The 9 best gravel shoes – Gravel riding footwear in 2023/2024

 Our favorite flat & SPD clipless shoes for gravel cycling: affordable, waterproof, budget, for women and man

 Is there anything like gravel bike shoes?
 Are there manufacturers designing specific cycling shoes for gravel riding?

-The answer as of now is, not yet… but be sure that brands will fill the gravel bike shoes niche pretty soon – [update, they already have!]
+The answer as of now is, not yet… but be sure that brands will fill the gravel bike shoe niche pretty soon – [update, they already have!]

-As most gravel riders prefer clipless SPD pedal, we’ll feature only a couple of flat pedal shoes.
-After all there are some cyclists out there that never really fell in love with SPD pedals.
-So, buckle up and get ready for our list of the best gravel bike shoes for 2022.
+As most gravel riders prefer clipless SPD pedals, we’ll feature only a couple of flat pedal shoes.
+After all, there are some cyclists out there who never really fell in love with SPD pedals.
+So, buckle up and get ready for our list of the best gravel bike shoes for 2023/2024.

 Disclosure: Some of our articles contain affiliate links.
 This comes at no additional cost for you and helps us keep this website up and running. (as Amazon Associates we earn commission from qualifying purchases)

 How we compile our gear guides: during the almost 10 years of cycloscope.net our team personally tested dozens of similar pieces of gear.
 For what we can't test personally, we involve other people in the cycling community to give their feedback and opinion about gear they have used.
 Our decade-long experience in bicycle touring enables us to find the key cons and pros of every product we mention.

 And here it comes, the gravel bike shoe, as we prophesied some time ago.
 The Sidi Gravel MTB shoe is the first shoe designed specifically for gravel riding.